CheckPointSW-Community/CPX-2025-automation-ws/README.md

 >[!NOTE]
 > A request method is considered **idempotent** if the intended effect on the server of multiple identical requests with that method is the same as the effect for a single such request.

-### Change your ansible playbook and review the changes
+### Task 6 - Change your ansible playbook and review the changes
 1. Change the color to `color: sea green` for the object in **myobjects/main.yml**
 2. Save the changes to the file by pressing `ctrl+s`
 3. Re-run the playbook, notice that the status reported for the task is "changed: [R82mgmt]".